Meet the Staff

 There you have it, my full disclosure.
 If you feel attending a workshop would cause any range of these types of reactions, then let’s save both you and I the trouble, and the trauma, and don’t attend.
 The beauty is you don’t have to attend, and you can justify not attending by saying my workshops are too expensive.
 That will gracefully allow us to never have an uncomfortable experience together.

 Here’s my thoughts on my presentation style.
 People need to laugh.
 We do incredibly important, tough work, that is literally life and death at times.
 Having fun and laughing while receiving continuing education is a service I feel I can attempt to provide.
 ‘Entertaining and informing the troops’ is how I see what I do.
 Peace and love are my only intentions, but I won’t shy away from telling it like it is.
-So, after reading all this, if you want to see what all the hubbub is about, I would be honored to have you along for the ride! – Glenn
+So … after reading all this, if you want to see what all the hullabaloo is about, I would be honored to have you along for the ride! – Glenn

 Glenn’s Education and Licensures/Certifications: